11 May 2026 · 5 min read

 In that case, you can set a standing search.
 This costs £3 and stays active for six months.
 If a grant of probate or letters of administration is issued during that period, the Probate Registry will notify you automatically.
 You can renew it for another six months if needed.

 To set a standing search, download Form PA1S from GOV.UK, complete it, and post it to the Principal Probate Registry in London with the £3 fee.
+For a full breakdown of the search process and what each type of grant contains, see our guide to how to find a grant of probate in the UK.

 Checking by post